marialauramirabelli/A.rt-I.ntel/Wekinator-Regression-Assignment/Documentation.md

 ![circuit](/Wekinator-Regression-Assignment/ImagesRegressionAssignment/Circuit.jpg)

 I originally wanted to work with sound, which was used often in Goldsmith's online course "Machine Learning for Musicians and Artists", potentially using different sound files and alternating between them, and/or changing aspects like volume and playback rate.
-However, I had two main problems.
+However, I had two main problems:
 - The first one was related to the sound libraries I tried.
 The Processing Sound library and the Minim library have methods to manipulate aspects of sound files, but they didn't work consistently.
 Not necessarily because of how I trained the inputs and translated them to sound, but because these libraries methods would fail every now and then, as the Processing console let me know with error messages.
 - I couldn't really figure out a logic to the outputs that made sense.
 I tried training different (sometimes random) combinations of the Wekinator output sliders but realized they didn't result in good interactions.